OpenStuder/OpenStuder.github.io/clientlibs.md

 ##### Set callback - *setCallback()*

 This function set the different callback for the SIGatewayClient instance.
-This allows the main class (if he implements the SIGatewayCallback interface) to treat by himself the information provided by the gateway.
+This allows the main class (if he implements the SIGatewayCallbacks interface) to treat by himself the information provided by the gateway.

 **Parameters**:
 - `siGatewayCallback`: Instance of the class who implements the SIGatewayCallback *Required*